KwanWaiPang/KwanWaiPang.github.io/_posts/2025-09-03-teacher and student forcing.md

 ---
 layout: post
-title: "What is Teacher and Student Forcing?"
+title: "What is Teacher and Student Learning?"
 date:   2025-09-03
 tags: [Deep Learning]
 comments: true